vossisboss/pyconwagtail2024/README.md

 ## The future of alt text in Wagtail

 What we went through above is the current best practice for handling image alt text in Wagtail, but there is an active effort underway to further improve Wagtail's default alt handling.
-We have just launched a Google Summer of Code project to implement [RFC 51](https://github.com/wagtail/rfcs/pull/51), focused on prodiving a default alt text field on the image model, an easy way to hook that up to an AI tool for automatically populating it using a large vision model, and an easier way to add alt text in context, without creating your own custom image block on every site.
+We have just launched a Google Summer of Code project to implement [RFC 51](https://github.com/wagtail/rfcs/pull/51), focused on providing a default alt text field on the image model, an easy way to hook that up to an AI tool for automatically populating it using a large vision model, and an easier way to add alt text in context, without creating your own custom image block on every site.
 Stay tuned!

 ---